chr1st0scli/RainLisp/RainLisp/Docs/dotnet-integration.md

 ### Improving Performance

-The two `Evaluate` method flavors we have seen so far, have respective overloads accepting a `RainLisp.AbstractSyntaxTree.Program` instance, which is an abstract syntax tree, instead of the code as a `string`.
+The two `Execute` method flavors we have seen so far, have respective overloads accepting a `RainLisp.AbstractSyntaxTree.Program` instance, which is an abstract syntax tree, instead of the code as a `string`.
 When you know that the RainLisp code is unlikely to change, you can use these calls to speed up the evaluation.
 For example, you can cache the result of the lexical and grammar syntax analysis and skip these steps in consecutive calls by calling the aforementioned overloads.
 If your code is simple, you can even always skip the analysis phases by specifying an